thevoiceless/android-beginner/android-beginner.md

     // Any text (like this) that follows the characters '//' is called a comment
-    // Comments do not count as code; the computer completely ignores them public class Car {
+    // Comments do not count as code; the computer completely ignores them /*
+     * You can also put text between /* and */ like this if you want to span multiple lines or only part of a line */ public class Car {
         private int wheels = 4;
         private String color;